Ainu language: Speakers

-A survey of the Ainu people's life was done by the Hokkaido government in 2017, and about 671 people participated in it.
-The participants were those who were believed to be descendants of Ainu or who joined Ainu families by marriage or adoption.
-The topic of the survey included the Ainu language, and in regard to fluency, 0.7% of participants answered that they would "be able to have a conversation" in the Ainu language, 3.4％ answered that they would "be able to have a conversation a little," 44.6％ answered they would "not be able to have a conversation but have a little knowledge of the Ainu language," and 48.1％ answered that they would "not be able to have a conversation or understand the language by listening".
+In 2017, 671 people aged 15 or above from 291 randomly selected households participated in a Hokkaido government survey on the lives of Ainu people.
+Participants were believed to be descendants of Ainu people or those who joined Ainu families by marriage or adoption.
+In response to survey questions about fluency in the Ainu language, 0.7% of participants answered that they "would be able to have a conversation" in Ainu, 3.4% answered that they "would be able to converse a little", 44.6% answered they "couldn't speak but had some knowledge about Ainu language", and 48.1% answered that they "couldn't speak at all".